Diocese of Porto, Portugal: Restoration

 In the time of Rodrigo Pinheiro, a learned humanist, Porto was visited by St. Francis Borgia and the Jesuits established themselves in the city.
 Aires da Silva, ex-rector of Coimbra University, after ruling four years, fell in the battle of Alcácer Quibir in 1578 with King Sebastião.
 Simão Pereira was followed by the Franciscan Frei Marcos de Lisboa, chronicler of his order.
 He added to the cathedral and convoked a diocesan synod in 1585.
 In 1591 another ex-rector of Coimbra, Jerónimo de Menezes, became bishop; he was succeeded by the Benedictine Frei Gonçalo de Morais, a zealous defender of the rights of the Church.
 He built a new sacristy and chancel in the cathedral.
 In 1618 Bishop Rodrigo da Cunha, author of the history of the Bishops of Oporto, was appointed.
-His "Catalogo" describes the state of the cathedral and enumerates the parishes of the diocese with their population and income in 1623 and is the earliest account we possess.
+His "Catalogo", the earliest surviving account of the diocese, describes the state of the cathedral and enumerates the parishes of the diocese with their population and income in 1623.
 His successor was Frei João de Valadares, transferred from the See of Miranda.
 Gaspar do Rego da Fonseca held the see four years (1635–39).
 King Philip III named Francisco Pereira Pinto, but the revolution in 1640 prevented his taking possession; moreover he never received his bulls of consecration and installation from Pope Urban VIII, and therefore he could not be consecrated or installed as bishop.
 The diocese was considered vacant until 1670, being ruled by administrators appointed by the Chapter of the Cathedral (Vicars capitular).
 In 1641 King John IV chose D. Sebastião César de Menezes as bishop, but the pope, influenced by Spain, would neither recognize the new King of Portugal nor confirm his nominations.
 Next came Frei Pedro de Menezes; Nicolau Monteiro took possession in 1671; and Fernando Correia de Lacerda in 1673, who was succeeded by João de Sousa.
 Frei José Saldanha (1697–1708), famed for his austerity, never relinquished his Franciscan habit, a contrast to his successor Tomás de Almeida, who in 1716 became the first Patriarch of Lisbon.
 The see remained vacant until 1739, and, though Frei John Maria was then elected, he never obtained confirmation.
 In the same year Frei José Maria da Fonseca, formerly Commissary General of the Franciscans, became bishop.
 Several European States selected him as arbiter of their differences.
 He contributed to the canonization of a number of saints, and founded and restored many convents and hospitals.